 Possible Individual Agency Requirement General Purpose/Meaning

 Agency Name/Key Contact WorkForce West Virginia (WFWV)

-Rachel Moles
+Regina Brogan

 Primary Program(s) Wagner-Peyser/Labor Exchange

 Business Service Unit

 Work Opportunity Tax Credit

 Activities authorized under Chapter 41, Title

 38, U.S.C.
 (Local Veterans' Employment

 Representatives and Disabled Veterans'

 Outreach Program)

 Unemployment Insurance Program re-

 employment

 Alien Labor Certification (ALC) Migrant

 Seasonal Farmworker Program

 Adults, Dislocated Workers, Youth

 (contracted through the Workforce Investment

 Board [WIB])

 Programs authorized under State

 Unemployment Compensation (UC) laws (in

 accordance with applicable federal law)

+Workforce Investment and

-Workforce Investment Act (WIA) sec.
+Opportunity Act (WIOA) sec.

 121(b)(1)(B)(xii)

-Labor Market Information
+Complement Labor Market Information

 Core Services Orientation to information and other services

 available through the One-Stop Career Center

 delivery system.

 Job search and job placement assistance (with

 career counseling when appropriate).

-Initial assessment of supportive service needs.
+Initial assessment of supportive service needs

-Intake (may include re-employment profiling)
+Intake (may include re-employment profiling

-(Personal Re-employment Accounts as a pilot
+(Personal Re-employment Accounts as a pilo

 project).

-- Determinations of whether individuals are eligible to receive assistance under subtitle B of Title I of WIA (If contracted with the WIB). - Labor Market Information Core products and services: - Develop core products and services along ETA guidelines for businesses and WIA customers with appropriate advice and consent from state workforce development officials.
-Support the Workforce Investment Development Division, the Employment Service and the Unemployment Compensation Division with necessary labor market information and research.
+• Determinations of whether individuals are

+eligible to receive assistance under subtitle B

+of Title I of WIOA (If contracted with the

+WIB).

+Labor Market Information Core products and

+services:

+Develop core products and services

+along ETA guidelines for businesses

+and WIOA customers with

+appropriate advice and consent from

+state workforce development

+officials.

+Support the Workforce Investment

+Development Division, the

+Employment Service and the

+Unemployment Compensation

+Division with necessary labor market

+information and research.

-• Core Services:
+Core Services:

-- UC offices are located in all One-Stop Career Centers where all unemployment services are available.
-If unemployment staff are not located in One-Stop Career Centers, the following unemployment information is available: - Brochures which provide basic information about eligibility for benefits; - How to file claims; - How new businesses register and pay UC taxes; - How to file quarterly wage and tax information; - Employer and claimant appeal rights;
+• UC offices are located in all One-Stop

+Career Centers where all unemploy-

+ment services are available.
+If

+unemployment staff are not located in

+One-Stop Career Centers, the

+following unemployment information

+is available:

+Brochures which provide

+basic information about

+eligibility for benefits;

+How to file claims;

+How new businesses register

+and pay UC taxes;

+How to file quarterly wage

+and tax information;

+Employer and claimant appeal

+rights;

+17 ngitts,

-How to file appeals.
+How to file appeals. now to me appears.
 Contributions WFWV will contribute staff and other in-kind contributions to the One-Stop Career Centers.
 In-kind contributions may be different at each One-Stop Career Center.
 WFWV will contribute staff and other resources to the extent identified in the Funding Stream Report.
-Performance Measurement Levels Employment Service - We will support common measures as defined by the Department of Labor.
+Doufournes Performance Measurement Levels Employment Service - We will support common measures as defined by the Department of Labor.
 Unemployment Compensation - No special performance issues.
-Referral Process If mandated Partners adhere to the agreement with Job Service, which was established in each One-Stop Career Center, no special referral procedures will be required.
+1 Referral Process If mandated Partners adhere to the agreement with Job Service, which was established in each One-Stop Career Center, no special referral procedures will be required.
 Confidentiality Requirements Information will be shared to the extent permitted by federal and state laws requiring confidentiality of employers' and job seekers' information.
-Information will be shared only with customer consent.
-Training Activity All mandated partners will participate in cross training activities in each comprehensive One-Stop Career Center for programs awareness.
+Information will be shared only with customer consent. m + + Training Activity All mandated partners will participate in cross training activities in each comprehensive One-Stop Career Center for programs awareness.
 Case Management Case management is the responsibility of the local Workforce Investment Board; however, a policy to ensure consistency statewide should be implemented.
+Planning Compact Co.
 Planning Compact Cycle Five-year planning cycle, with annual review and modifications to the plan as needed.
 Job Placement To ensure consistent screening, all partner job orders should be entered into the WorkForce West Virginia